Work & Career

 You’re always holding your breath

 If your job is so unpredictable that you’re not sure if you’ll be employed from one week to the next, you’ll be suffocating with anxiety.
 A study by CareerCast showed that job insecurity is the biggest job-related stressor.
 According to Dr. Greenberg, building a better relationship with your supervisor might be the answer.
 “When you develop a closer relationship with your supervisor, you’ll get filled in with accurate information instead of becoming a victim of the rumor mill.
 Finding someone you can trust is so important.”
+If this sounds like you, be on the lookout for these secret signs you’re going to be fired.

-The snark is off the chart
+The snark is off the charts

 Your out of office reply is always on